sitaber/DataFest-Visualization-Challenge/README.md

 R version 3.5.1 (2018-07-02) -- "Feather Spray"

-GIMP (if you want to recreate the image exactly)
+GIMP, or any other image editing software if you want to recreate the image exactly

 ##### R Packages
 * ggplot2